Japhet Amador

-Japhet Isidro Amador Hernandez (born January 19, 1987), nicknamed "El Gigante de Mulegé", is a Mexican professional baseball first baseman and designated hitter for the Diablos Rojos del México of the Mexican League.
+Japhet Isidro Amador Hernandez (born January 19, 1987), nicknamed "El Gigante de Mulegé", is a Mexican professional baseball first baseman and designated hitter for the Piratas de Campeche of the Mexican League.
 He has previously played in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles.

 Career

 Diablos Rojos del Mexico

 Amador was born in Mulegé, Baja California Sur.
 From 2007 through a portion of the 2013 season, Amador played in the Mexican League, for the Petroleros de Minatitlán, Rojos del Águila de Veracruz and Diablos Rojos del México.
 In 2012, he hit 15 home runs through 81 Mexican League games; he hit 17 home runs in 61 games that year during winter baseball in the Mexican Pacific League.
 In 104 games for the Diablos Rojos in 2013, Amador hit .368 with 36 home runs and 121 runs batted in (RBI).

 Houston Astros

 On August 18, 2013 the Astros signed him and assigned him to the Triple–A Oklahoma City RedHawks.
 When the Astros signed him, Amador weighed 330 pounds.
 He played 10 games for Oklahoma City.
 The organization then sent him to the Peoria Javelinas of the Arizona Fall League.

 In February 2014, the Astros reported that Amador was in Mexico dealing with a family emergency, that he would not be reporting for the beginning of spring training and that they were not sure whether he would report to the Astros at all.
 Amador reported to camp a couple of weeks late, and reporter Evan Drellich wrote that Amador's pregnant wife had been ill.
 Drellich said that Amador had hurt his already low chances of playing first base with the Astros.

 Amador appeared in seven games with Triple–A Oklahoma City early in the 2014 season.